-Next, to bring up a terminal window, click on the Activities menu at the top of the screen and then on the terminal icon that appears on the left side of the screen.
+Next, to bring up a terminal window, click on the terminal icon that appears on the bottom of the screen.

 The preliminary installation of Rocky is complete.
-Proceed to the next section to complete the Rocky installation and update.
+Proceed to the next section to complete the Rocky installation and updates.

 5.1.2 Installing Rocky Updates